dergoegge/semsan/README.md

           Print help
 ```

+### Comparators

+By default SemSan will check for equality when comparing the observed output
+values but that is configurable with the `--comparator` option.
+Currently, the
+only supported comparators are `equal`, `less-than` and `less-than-or-equal`.

+Using comparators other than `equal` can be useful when the harnesses under
+test are allowed to behave differently to some extend.

 ### Ensembling with other engines

 SemSan is not meant to be used in isolation as it is quite a primitive fuzzer